mariavs11/ece16/Python/Lab7/README.md

 ## Challenge 3

-We create a wearable that displayed the current time, date, temperature, estimate the user's heartrate, and counted the steps.
+We created a wearable that displayed the current time, date, temperature, estimate the user's heartrate, and counted the steps.
 A functionality we added was the ability to start and stop the Pedometer at any time with a button press.
 The motor will buzz whenever the button is pressed down.
 Below is the state machine:
 ![State Machine of Complete Wearable](./images/c3_statemachine.png)